JessicaKMcIntosh/VolunteerForSurvival/README.md

 VTS is being developed with [Visual Studio Code](https://code.visualstudio.com/) on Windows.

+### Coding style

+The Coding style follows that of the Inform 6 Library source.

+The following deviations are made:

+* Two spaces for indention.
+* Routine variables on a separate line.
+Or separate lines as required.

 ### Source Files

 * [vts.inf](https://github.com/JessicaKMcIntosh/VolunteerForSurvival/blob/main/vts.inf) - The Inform game file.
 This is the main source file for the VTS game.